Ranking All 7 Of Chipotle’s Proteins, Including The New Smoked Brisket

 Protein: 24g

 Barbacoa has always been Chipotle’s best meat option, but it’s very close to being dethroned by the brisket.
-The strength of this meat is in its insanely tender texture, each bite is bursting with juicy savory goodness.
+The strength of this meat is in its insanely tender texture — each bite bursts with juicy savory goodness.
 For this barbacoa, Chipotle uses shoulder-cut meat, (rather than the more traditional cabeza) which keeps it tender, helping to soak up Chipotle’s marinade, which it spends overnight bathing in.
 Putting in that extra time marinating really helps this meat soar above the rest of Chipotle’s options, and while I miss the silky sumptuous qualities that I’ve come to expect from traditional barbacoa, this comes way closer than I’d expect a national chain to ever get to the real thing.

-The barbacoa is dominated by the earthy notes of oregano and cloves, I’m also getting a bit of bay leaf in there and Chipotle’s usual pepper and adobo forward flavor.
+The barbacoa is dominated by the earthy notes of oregano and cloves, I’m also getting a bit of bay leaf in there and Chipotle’s usual pepper and adobo-forward flavor.
 It works great in each of Chipotle meal form-factors, whether you’re crunching on tacos, putting together an epic burrito, or you’re looking for the best salad of your life.